M. Ed In Curriculum & Instruction

 • A beautiful 100-acre campus situated in the Smoky Mountains where programs of study are available for campus residents and commuter students

 Admission to Salem is open to all qualified applicants regardless of race, color, creed, religion, gender, sexual orientation, national origin, or ability/disability.
-Anyone wishing to attend Salem can obtain the necessary application from the Office of Admissions or online here.
+Anyone wishing to attend Salem can obtain the necessary application from the Office of Admissions or apply online.
 The completed application should be submitted to the Office of Admissions at the earliest possible date.
 The University admits students on a rolling, monthly start basis.
 Acceptance is within the discretion of Salem University; some programs have additional admissions requirements.